VMBoehm/PAE/README.md

 ## Reproducing results
 Our results are obtained in 3 steps
-1) train a (V)AE
+1) train an Auto-Encoder (AE)
-2) train a RealNVP on the encoded data
+2) train a Normalizing Flow (NF) on the encoded data
-3) analyse downstream tasks
+3) analyze downstream tasks
   a) measure reconstruction error and FID score
   b) run Out-of-Distribution detection tests

-#### ad 1) (V)AE Training
+#### ad 1) AE Training
 The model trains by default on Fashion-MNIST, and all default parameters are set to reproduce our submitted results.
 To reproduce one of our models trained on Fashion-MNIST, run, e.g.
 ```python main.py --loss='AE' --latent-size=4 --model_dir='./my_model_dir' --module_dir='./my_module_dir'```
 To reproduce the results shown for the celeba dataset<sup>[1]</sup>, run
 ```python main.py --loss='AE' --latent-size=32 --data_set='celeba' --learning_rate=0.005 --dropout_rate=0.2 --batch_size=64 --data_dir='/my_celeba_dir'```

-#### ad 2) Fitting the Real NVP
+#### ad 2) Training the NF
-Once the VAE or AE has been trained, the fit of the RealNVP is performed in a jupyter notebook.
+Once the AE has been trained, the training of NFs is performed in a jupyter notebook.
 We choose this setting, because it allows for easy on the spot visualization and analysis.
-To train the realNVP run and follow instructions in
+To train the NFs run and follow instructions in
 **`TrainNVP_fmnist.ipynb`** or **`TrainNVP_celeba.ipynb`**

 #### ad 3a) Measurement of Reconstruction Errors and FID scores